How to Heat Press DTF Transfers?

 Step 1: Position and First Press

 Place your DTF transfer on the garment.
-Set the heat press to 155°C and apply medium to high pressure for 10–15 seconds.
+Set the heat press based on garment materials, see the table below.
 Cover the design with a Teflon sheet before pressing.

 Step 2: Peel the Transfer Film

-If it still doesn’t stick, gradually increase the heat by 5°C until the design adheres properly.
+If it still doesn’t stick, try to press again and peel when fully cool down until the design adheres properly.
 The great thing about Pure Pack transfers is that multiple pressing won’t damage the transfer.

 Step 3: Second Press for Durability